Trout Mask Replica: Composition

 According to Van Vliet, all of the songs on the album were written in a single eight-hour session.
 Band members have stated that two of the songs ("Moonlight on Vermont" and "Sugar 'n Spikes") were written around December 1967, while "Veteran's Day Poppy" was written around late May or early June 1968.
 Most of the rest were composed over a period of several months in the summer and fall of 1968 in an unprecedented process of experimentation.
 One influence on the compositional process was a tape that Van Vliet's friend Gary Marker had played for him.
 Marker, an aspiring recording engineer, was learning how to splice audio tape.
 He practiced by combining sections of various recordings so that they would join smoothly and maintain a consistent beat despite being from different sources.
 When Van Vliet heard the tape, he said excitedly, "That's what I want!"

 Van Vliet used a piano, an instrument he had never played before, as his main compositional tool.
 Since he had no experience with the piano and no conventional musical knowledge at all, he was able to experiment with few preconceived ideas of musical form or structure.
 Van Vliet sat at the piano until he found a rhythmic or melodic pattern that he liked.
 John French then transcribed this pattern, typically only a measure or two long, into musical notation.
 After Van Vliet was finished, French would piece these fragments together into compositions, reminiscent of the splicing together of disparate source material on Marker's tape.
 French decided which part would be played on which instrument and taught each player his part, although Van Vliet had the final say over the ultimate shape of the product.
 Band member Bill Harkleroad has remarked on "how haphazardly the individual parts were done, worked on very surgically, stuck together, and then sculpted afterwards".
-Once completed, each song was played in exactly the same way every time, eschewing the improvisation that typifies most popular music in favor of an approach more like a formal, classical composition.
+Once completed, each song was played in exactly the same way every time, eschewing improvisation.